 Multimedia Control: Allows you to enable or disable Automatic RepeatreQuest (ARQ) over the satellite.
-Typically, ARQ--an error control protocol for data transmission-is best disabled for voice or video traffic.
+Typically, ARQ-an error control protocol for data transmission-is best disabled for voice or video traffic.
+Please note that to disable ARQ, set Multimedia to Enable, and to enable ARQ, set Multimedia to Disable.

 Fixed Rate Control: Allows you to enable or disable fixed rate service over the satellite.
-You can force the connection to match the requested QoS.
-If disabled, the best streaming rate possible -- up to and including the selected rate -- will be allowed.
-If enabled, the terminal will not set up a connection unless the requested rate is available from the network.
+Set this to Enable when you require the requested streaming rate and cannot accept lower rates.
+If disabled, the best streaming rate possible - up to and including the selected rate - will be allowed.
+If enabled, the terminal will reject a connection unless the requested rate is available from the network.